Strategic Transformation: Key Insights from the 2025 Corporate Counsel Summit on AI, Regulation and In-House Legal Innovation

 Conclusion: From Legal Advisors to Strategic Enablers

-The 2025 Corporate Counsel Summit reinforced that in-house legal teams are evolving beyond traditional advisory roles to become strategic enablers, cultural leaders, and innovation drivers.
-With actionable insights and a renewed sense of purpose, attendees left equipped to navigate complexity and create meaningful change within their organizations.
+The 2025 Corporate Counsel Summit reinforced that in-house legal teams are evolving beyond traditional advisory roles to become strategic enablers, cultural leaders and innovation drivers.
+With actionable insights and a renewed sense of purpose, attendees left equipped to navigate complexity and create meaningful change within their organisations.

 Blog Info

-By Tom Balmer, Senior Director, Australia & APAC, TransPerfect Legal
+By Tom Balmer, Senior Director, Australia & APAC and Kapilan Rasiah, Director, Melbourne, TransPerfect Legal